fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

      You can use the `raw` expression for inline definitions, for example: {% raw %} `{{{method}}}-{{{url}}}.json` {%  endraw %} for escaping 3-bracket expressions often used in Handlebars.

-### Solution 5: Altering the syntax of jinja2 for mkdocs-macros
+### Solution 5: Altering the syntax of jinja2 for Mkdocs-Macros

-Sometimes the introduction of mkdocs-macros comes late in the chain, and the existing pages already contain a lot of Jinja2 statements that are should appear in the final HTML pages: escaping all of them would not really be an option.
+Sometimes the introduction of Mkdocs-Macros comes late in the chain, and the existing pages already contain a lot of Jinja2 statements (or statements with a similar syntax) that should appear as-is in the final HTML pages: escaping all of them would not really be an option.

-Or else, you do not wish to bother the writers of markdown pages with the obligation of escaping Jinja2 statements.
+Or else, you are using some other plugin or Markdown extension that demands a syntax that is too similar to that normally used by Jinja2 (and you do not wish to implement an MkDocs-Macros [pluglet](pluglets.md) to replace it).

 !!!
 Tip "Solution"
-    Rather than refactoring all the existing markdown pages to fence those Jinja2 statements,
-    it may be preferable to alter the **markers** for variables or blocks used in mkdocs-macros.
+    Rather than refactoring all the existing markdown pages to fence those statements to protect them from rendering, it may be preferable, as a last resort, to alter the **markers** for variables or blocks used in Mkdocs-Macros.

 The parameters to control those markers are described in the documentation of the [high-level API for Jinja2](https://jinja.palletsprojects.com/en/3.1.x/api/#high-level-api).